sapphirepp/sapphirepp/doc/pages/examples/scattering-only.md

 @snippet{lineno} examples/scattering-only/config.h Namespace VFP

 First, we define the dimensionality of the problem.
 Since the solution does not depend on either $\mathbf{x}$ nor $p$, we just use one space dimension.
+We have to define this variable as a `static constexpr`, so it is known at compile time.

 @snippet{lineno} examples/scattering-only/config.h Dimension

 Next, we define which terms of the VFP equation we use.
-To this end, we define a `static constexpr` which the **compiler** can use to determine which terms are activated.
-Selecting only the relevant terms here results in big performance gains, even though setting the respective terms to 0 at runtime would produce the same results.
+Again, we define a `static constexpr` which the **compiler** can use to determine the active terms of the VFP equation.
+Selecting only the relevant terms results in big performance gains, even though setting the respective terms to 0 at runtime would produce the same results.
 In this example, we only have a scattering term, and no $p$ dependence.
-We therefore only activate the `collision` term, while all other terms (and the $p$ dependence are turned off by default.)
+We therefore only activate the `collision` term, while all other terms (and the $p$ dependence) are turned off by default.

 @snippet{lineno} examples/scattering-only/config.h VFP flags

-To define the initial values, we use the class @dealref{Function} provided by
+We define initial values as a @dealref{Function} class provided by @dealii.
-@dealii.
 We define our own class @vfpref{InitialValueFunction} that inherits all properties of the parent class @dealref{Function}.
 Keeping the style of @dealii, we keep the dimension as a template parameter (even though it is at the moment defined by the compile time variable `dimension`).

 As we have seen before, the initial condition depends on only one parameter, `f0`.
 But in this example, we will extend the scope of this function, by using